Leo von Klenze

-The New Hermitage, St. Petersburg, Russia, was one of the first museums designed in 1838 by von Klenze specifically to house art collections (1905).
+The New Hermitage, St. Petersburg, Russia, was one of the first museums designed in 1838 by Klenze specifically to house art collections (1905).

 Painting of an idealized reconstruction of the Acropolis and Areios Pagos in Athens, by von Klenze (1846).

-Leo von Klenze (born Franz Karl Leopold von Klenze; 29 February 1784 – 26 January 1864) was a German architect and painter.
+Leo von Klenze (born Franz Karl Leopold Klenze; 29 February 1784 – 26 January 1864) was a German architect and painter.
 He was the court architect of Ludwig I of Bavaria.

-Von Klenze was a devotee of Neoclassicism and one of the most prominent representatives of Greek Revival style.
+Klenze was a devotee of Neoclassicism and one of the most prominent representatives of Greek Revival style.